sr39/gizmo-debug/scripts/gizmo_documentation.md

 This is all under active development by PFH, and remains proprietary (primarily because parts of these modules are still in very active development and not debugged, while other parts are production-ready).
 Please consult and request permission before using any piece of this code (and expect to be recruited info refining the modules in need of de-bugging).

 **SINGLE\_STAR\_FORMATION**: Master switch.
 Must be on for any of the other modules within this block to work.
 With this enabled, star (sink) particles are spawned according to the same basic requirements that appear in the 'GALSF' block, using the same Parameterfile options: there is a minimum density (set in the parameterfile), but also the proto-sink region must be self-gravitating, Jeans unstable, self-shielding, the local gas density maximum within its neighbor kernel, have a converging velocity field, and not have another sink within the neighbor kernel.
 If these are all met, the gas particle is immediately converted into a star particle.
-Details of the modules are described in the 'singlestar_notes' file on the Bitbucket site, until the methods paper is published.
+Details of the modules are described in the `notes_singlestar` file ([http://www.tapir.caltech.edu/~phopkins/public/notes_singlestar.pdf](http://www.tapir.caltech.edu/~phopkins/public/notes_singlestar.pdf)), until the methods paper is published.

 **SINGLE_STAR_ACCRETION**: Enables accretion onto sinks after they form.
 This chooses the model: 0=accrete via direct gravitational capture of bound gas particles only; 1=gravitational capture goes into an alpha-disk, which then accretes onto the protostar smoothly according to a sub-grid alpha-disk model; 2=as '1' but also adds Bondi-Hoyle-Littleton accretion of diffuse gas from the neighbor kernel around the sink; 3=as '2' but adds an explicit sub-grid variability from a random power spectrum with fluctuations on all timescales (mean-conserving) to represent bursty accretion on small scales

 **SINGLE\_STAR\_FB\_HEATING**: Adds feedback from accreting proto-stars in the form of heating via their accretion luminosity.
 This performs a LEBRON-method radiation hydrodynamic simulation, with the stellar luminosity coming out in the IR.
 If the radiation hydro module is changed, whatever radiation hydro method is chosen will be used.
-The accretion luminosity scales with the accretion rate given the radiative efficiency, set by the run-time parameter BlackHoleRadiativeEfficiency
+The accretion luminosity scales with the accretion rate given the radiative efficiency, set by the run-time parameter BlackHoleRadiativeEfficiency.

 **SINGLE\_STAR\_FB\_JETS**: Adds feedback from proto-stellar jets.
 This acts as as kinematic outflows with a specified outflow rate and velocity set in the same manner as black hole-driven accretion-disk outflows, using the run-time parameters BAL\_f\_accretion and BAL\_v\_outflow.